 The American Fintech ecosystem has seen big fat cheques cashing in in H1’21.
-The first 6 months of 2021 have already managed to bump up investment deal values by 117% compared to H1’20.
-The funding boost was led by the $3.4 billion raise by Robinhood, a $600 million raise by Stripe, and $500 million raises by Better, ServiceTitan, and DailyPay.
+In the first 6 months of 2021, investment deal values have already managed to bump up by 117% compared to H1’20.
+The funding boost was led by the $3.4 billion raised by Robinhood, $600 million raised by Stripe, and $500 million raised by Better, ServiceTitan and DailyPay.

-This doesn’t mean that 2020 was not a year of sizable investments itself.
-According to KPMG’s 2021 Report – 2020 saw $78.9 Bn worth of investments pouring in.
-Looking back, the industry has come a long way from when Finacial Technology just began gaining momentum in 2009, during which investments totaled around $1.1 billion.
-That’s nearly an 80x increase in 11 years.
+However, this doesn’t mean that 2020 was not a year of sizeable investments in itself.
+According to KPMG’s 2021 Report – 2020 saw $78.9 billion worth of investments being poured in.
+In retrospect, the industry has come a long way from when Financial Technology just began gaining momentum in 2009, during which investments totalled only around $1.1 billion.
+That’s nearly an increase of 80x in 11 years.

-This investor frenzy in the USA is primarily driven by the realisation that Big Finance is ripe for a tech makeover – a realisation that attracts venture capital into booming sectors like payments, wealthtech, and crypto.
+This investor frenzy in the USA is primarily driven by the realisation that Big Finance is ripe for a tech makeover – a realisation that continues to attract venture capital into booming sectors like payments, wealthtech, and crypto.

 How many Fintech Unicorns does the United States of America have?

-Fintech is quite evidently big business in the USA.
+Fintech is quite evidently a large industry in the USA.
 The sector has matured much faster than in other countries.
-As of November 2021, there were 10,755 fintech startups in the Americans, making it the region with the most startups globally according to Statista’s 2021 research.
+As of November 2021, there were 10,755 fintech startups in America, making it the region with the most startups globally according to Statista’s 2021 research.

-So what is fostering so much innovation and growth in startups – a big part is regulation!
-The US federal and state regulatory authorities have been ‘pro-fintech innovation’ with regulatory sandboxes and pilot programmes acting as the centerpiece of financial services growth.
+So what is fostering so much innovation and growth in startups?
+A big part is regulation!
+The US federal and state regulatory authorities have been ‘pro-fintech innovation’ with regulatory sandboxes and pilot programmes acting as the centrepiece of financial services growth.

 Which Fintech Sectors have the most Fintech Unicorns in the USA?